Depo Provera Lawsuit

 Your first step should be to consult with your doctor to discuss your use of Depo Provera and determine if your health problems are linked to the use of injectable birth control.

+If you’ve been diagnosed with a brain tumor, you may be able to pursue financial compensation.
 First, you’ll want to gather your medical records, including documentation of your Depo Provera use and your diagnosis.

 If you or a loved one has been affected by Depo Provera, now is the time to take action.
 Thousands of women are seeking justice for the harm they’ve suffered, and you may be entitled to compensation.